 Bringing new life to the Fantasyland Theatre, Disneyland’s new stage show “Mickey and the Magical Map” open to the public tomorrow with exciting visuals that seamlessly blend a medley of songs from classic animated films with high-energy dancing and live singing.

-Yesterday Disneyland held the official premiere event for the new show for invited media and guests.
-Covering the debut for Inside the Magic were Jeremiah and Josh Daws, who were impressed by the show’s spectacles, shared in the video and photos below.
+Yesterday Disneyland held the official premiere event for the new show for invited media and Guests.
+Covering the debut for Inside the Magic were Jeremiah and Josh Daws, who was impressed by the show’s spectacles, shared in the video and photos below.

 Video: Full “Mickey and the Magical Map” show at Disneyland

 Mickey and the Magical Map was first announced just 5 months ago, adding new entertainment to the Fantasyland Theatre for the first time in several years.

 The show blazes through a series of familiar Disney classic songs, remixed and mashed up to create something new.
 Every scene is a highlight, utilizing talented performers and an impressively interactive video screen set-piece as Mickey swings his paintbrush to transport the audience into the worlds of “The Jungle Book,” “Tangled,” “The Little Mermaid,” “Lilo and Stitch,” “Pocahontas,” “Mulan,” and “The Princess and the Frog.”
 It also adds a new song called “Journey of the Imagination.”

 Between musical numbers, Sorcerer Mickey is joined by a larger-than-life appearance of Yen Sid.
 The sorcerer first appeared in the Disney animated classic “Fantasia” but was most recently made a big part of the “Epic Mickey.”
 And Disneyland did indeed look to “Epic Mickey” for more than just inspiration for their new show, working closely with Disney Interactive to bring Yen Sid to the big screen.